A Tale of 2 drivers

 How many skills did boy David have?

-One made him popular (fighting), one took him to the palace (music), one keeps us talking about him every day (praises).
+One made him popular (fighting), one took him to the palace (music), and one keeps us talking about him every day (praises).

 How many lines of business did Rich Man Job have?